SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 ## Clients

 Ringboard was originally intended to be a single application, but I quickly realized that it would be useful to support many different readers and writers at once.
-To make reads fast, clients need only interact with the server when they wish to modify data.
+To make reading the database fast, clients need only interact with the server when they wish to modify data.
 Clients connect to the server via a socket if necessary or use a client SDK to read data from the database.
-This approach allows some clients to avoid ever connecting to the server as they only need to read data while others only write data.
+This approach allows some clients to avoid ever connecting to the server as they only need to read data.
 Supporting multiple clients also means it is easy to allow saving clipboard entries from X11 or Wayland or a CLI etc. Similarly, any number of interfaces to the database can be built for different use cases from GUIs to JSON exports.

-The client-server protocol is as dumb as it gets: it is simply the in-memory representation of request and response structs.
-To avoid corruption, the client and server exchange protocol versions with each other and close the connection if they are found to not match.
-This avoids issues when a client is running a newer binary than the server or vice versa.

 ### Receiving copied items via Wayland or X11